 Generally, hardwood is more durable when compared to softwood.

 This classification is not always based on the wood type’s density or weight.
 A wood type’s feature or durability can also be measured by how it is reproduced or grown.
+Discover more about timber durability and treatments.

-Balsa wood, a type of wood that is usually softer and lighter compared to other woods, is actually considered as a hardwood and not softwood.
+Balsa wood, a type of wood that is usually softer and lighter compared to other woods, is actually considered a hardwood and not softwood.

-Hardwood, takes a longer time to grow.
+Hardwood takes a longer time to grow.
 Accordingly, this is one of the main reasons why this wood type is denser and heavier compared to other woods.
 Of course, this is also the reason why it is usually more expensive compared to softwood.

-At Narangba Timbers, we stock both Kiln Dried hardwood as well as unseasoned framing hardwoods.
+At Narangba Timbers, we stock both kiln dried hardwood as well as unseasoned framing hardwoods.

 When used in construction, hardwood either absorbs moisture or dries out until it is in equilibrium with the surroundings.
 When this happens unevenly or too rapidly, it can cause shrinkage or splits in the wood.
 To avoid this, controlled drying of the hardwood is done in wood kilns.